-Music is a crucial component in any video, but picking the RIGHT music can make all the difference to how your viewers react and respond to your video.
+Music is a crucial component in any video.
+Picking your video background music can make all the difference to how your viewers react to your YouTube video.

-When it comes to online music catalogs, there are a lot of options out there, which can actually make the process of choosing the right one for you much harder.
+When it comes to royalty free music, there are a lot of options out there.
+But this can make the process of choosing the right background music that much harder!

 Important: When available, we use affiliate links and may earn a commission!